jedevc/fyp-report/report.md

 To actually specify behaviour in the specification, blocks can contain any number of statements.

-Vulnspec is actually kept fairly minimal in the number of different types of statements it offers:
+Vulnspec is kept fairly minimal in the number of different types of statements it offers:

 | Statement | Description |
 | :-------- | :---------- |